amadeovezz/data-sci/ml/README.md

 ## About

-The goal of this project is to reinforce foundational ML concepts by building a collection of ML techniques and algorithms.
+The goal of this project is to reinforce foundational ML concepts.
+This repository has two focus points:

-Some other project goals include:

-- Detailed notebook examples
-- Plots!
-- Informative logging
-- Useful algorithmic meta-data
-- Readable code!
-- Tests
+1. Code - lives in `classifiers/`, `loss/`, `regresion/`, `train/` .
+This is where all the from-scratch algorithms are implemented.
+2. Tutorials - lives in `tutorials/`.
+A collection of Jupyter notebooks that give a high level overview of ML techniques through a series of 'real-world' problems.
+Notebooks contain a mixture of text, plots, math (latex), and code.

 ## Things to implement